bubikhonza/tremulo/README.md

 - View all comments related to one post with the ability to answer it from one place
 - Statistics
 - Ability to set custom publishing point
+- Ability to assign certain posts to support team